-Because cancer is not simply a medical problem and yet the emotional needs of cancer survivors are often overlooked, unaddressed, or neglected.
+- Cancer is not simply a medical problem and yet the emotional needs of cancer survivors are often overlooked, unaddressed, or neglected.

-The traditional approaches of only talk therapy are not enough to fully heal the body, mind, spirit and self.
+- The traditional approaches of only talk therapy are not enough to fully heal the body, mind, spirit and self.

+Through Creative Transformations, I finally understood what I had been moving towards for my entire existence.
 I thank you for being here to witness my life purpose, to explore this deep labor of love that I hope will bring you towards the emotional wellness and healing you deserve.